Whether chasing MLS Cup titles or porch pirates, Sounders forward Will Bruin won’t go down without a fight

 A year ago, the thief might have escaped with his haul – Christmas stockings Bruin had purchased as a gift for his 2-week-old son, Coen – as the 6-foot-2, 194-pound Sounder was still recuperating from a torn ACL in his knee.
 But while Bruin’s running ability has clearly returned, he admittedly lacked a follow-up plan once he caught the thief and is glad things ended merely with him delivering a stern talking-to.

-“He said ‘I’m going through a really tough time’,’’ Bruin said.
-“And I told him ‘It’s 2020, everybody’s going through a tough time – that doesn’t give you an excuse to be stealing people’s stuff.’ ’’
+“He said, ‘I’m going through a really tough time,’ ” Bruin said.
+“And I told him ‘It’s 2020, everybody’s going through a tough time – that doesn’t give you an excuse to be stealing people’s stuff.’ ”

 Bruin’s tough times soccer-wise began with his June 2019 injury, sidelining him the second half of that regular season as well as the MLS Cup Final won by the Sounders over Toronto at home.
 That championship victory was bittersweet for Bruin; glad for his team delivering in front of a raucous home crowd but disappointed he couldn’t play a role.